curl/curl/docs/cmdline-opts/disallow-username-in-url.md

 # `--disallow-username-in-url`

-This tells curl to exit if passed a URL containing a username.
-This is probably most useful when the URL is being provided at runtime or similar.
+Exit with error if passed a URL containing a username.
+Probably most useful when the URL is being provided at runtime or similar.